bilals12/interviewpractice/security_questions.md

 Describe what are egghunters and their use in exploit development.

-How is padlock icon in browser generated?
+**How is padlock icon in browser generated?**

+- if a server's SSL cert is validated (valid, not expired, issued by trusted CA, matches website's domain)

 ## 4. Databases

 **How would you secure a Mongo database?
 Postgres?**

 - **mongoDB**:

     1. enable authentication

         - turn on mongo built-in authentication, use SCRAM-SHA-256 for strong password auth

         - create specific user accounts with least privs necessary for role

     2. configure RBAC

         - define roles, assign them only necessary privs for accessing/modifying data

     3. encrypt data

         - encryption at rest to protect stored data using mongo's native encryption features

         - use TLS/SSL for data in transit to secure client-server comms

     4. network security

         - bind mongoDB to local interface or use firewalls to restrict which clients can connect to db server

         - use VPN/private network for added security

     5. audit/monitor db activity

         - enable mongo's auditing features to track/log access and changes to db

         - regularly monitor logs for unusual/unauth'd activities

     6. regular updates + patches

     7. backup + disaster recovery

     8. avoid exposing mongoDB to internet: always use app-level access or secure APIs

 - **postgresql**:

     - pretty much the same as mongo except `pg_hba.conf` can be configured to control which hosts can connect and how, and parametrized queries should be used to prevent SQLi attacks

     - keep dev, test, prod envs separate